 Michelle Coley - Aquarist - Tech I @ Virginia Aquarium & Marine Science Center

-“We are happy to inform you that having female blacktip reef sharks give birth in a separation pen (MAID) has been shown to significantly increase the survival of new-born pups compared to allowing mothers to give birth in an exhibit surrounded by predators."
+“Research by the EAZA European studbook has shown that using a separation pen (such as the MAID) to protect pregnant female blacktip reef sharks significantly increases the survival of new-born pups compared to allowing mothers to give birth in an exhibit surrounded by predators."

 “We just want to say that we really love the ray and sea turtle stretchers.